jamulussoftware/jamulus/src/res/homepage/manual.md

 ### Mute Myself button

 Cuts your stream to the server so that all other musicians cannot hear you.
-Note that while you will also be able to see your levels, other musicans will not.
+Note that while you will also be able to see your levels, other musicians will not.
 However, they will see an icon to indicate that you have muted yourself.

 ### Reverb effect